-ZEN is known as a “school of thought” for Buddhism and is the most important revolution in human consciousness.
-It is the heart of every true and living religious tradition.
-The great Master Dogen Zenji who expressed and established wisdom and compassion of the Buddha in the 13th century in Japan, was saying that “To study the Way of the Buddha, is to study yourself, to study yourself means to forget yourself and to forget yourself leads to be enlightened on tens of thousands of other things.”
-This enlightenment helps identify the unity of the self with the universe.
+Zen is known as a meditation school of Buddhism and is perhaps the most important revolution in human consciousness.
+It is the heart of every true and living spiritual tradition.
+The great Master Dogen Zenji who expressed and established wisdom and compassion of Zen in the 13th century in Japan, says that “To study the Way of the Buddha, is to study yourself, to study yourself means to forget yourself and to forget yourself leads to be enlightened by the myriad things.”
+Enlightenment means to reveal the unity of the self with the universe.

-Zazen is the type of contemplation and meditation, in a word, meditation in the heart of ZEN practice.
+Zazen is the type of contemplation and meditation which is the heart of Zen practice.
 Literally, Zazen is how we call the study of ourself.
-The word Zazen, a Japanese term that was latinified stems from the words Z – meaning “to sit” – and Zen-meaning “to meditate and concentrate”.
+The word Zazen, a Japanese term that stems from the words Za – meaning “to sit” – and Zen-meaning “to meditate and concentrate”.
 Basically, Zazen aims to restore the mind to its original state which is pure and clean and has the ability to see the world as it really is.
 A significant element to the practice of Zazen is the silence and especially the enlightenment resulting from such silence.

-During his own enlightenment, the Buddha was sitting in this position and the practice of ZEN returns in the same sitting position again and again for 2500 years, from generation to generation unaltered.
-This philosophy has survived and traveled from India to China and Japan and from there across the length and breadth of Asia to reach the West in the 20th century approximately.
-The monitoring of this practice seems very easy, but like so many others, it requires commitment and dedication for someone to reach its depth and discover its power.
+During enlightenment, Buddha sat in this position and Zen returns in the same sitting position again and again for 2500 years, from generation to generation unaltered.
+This practise has survived and traveled from India to China and Japan and from there across the length and breadth of Asia to reach the West in the 20th century.
+This practice seems very easy, but like everything else, it requires dedication if someone wishes to reach its depth and discover its power.

 “Here and now” is the key concept.
-What is most important is the present.
+Nothing else exists apart from the present moment.
+This present moment is reality itself.
 Most of us tend to think in agony the past or the future, rather than concentrate entirely their attention to the acts, words and thoughts of the moment.
-It is appropriate for everyone to be present in the absolute meaning of the word in every move: to concentrate here and now, this is the lesson of ZEN.
-It is equally important to “just sit” (sikantaza), “without excuse, without purpose nor selfishness” (mousotokou).
+Everyone needs to be present in the absolute meaning of the word in every action: to concentrate here and now, this is the lesson of Zen.
+This is what Zazen is all about, to “just sit” (sikantaza), “without excuse, without purpose nor selfishness” (mousotokou).

-We learn to be freed from attachments and we increase our internal energy without wasting it so we can channel it in a beneficial way for our mental and physical health.
-Gradually, compassion develops, which is the power of giving.
+We free our mind from attachments and we increase our internal energy without wasting it so we can channel it in a beneficial way for our mental and physical health.
+Gradually, compassion arises, and along with it the power of giving.

-In Zen Center we are focusing on the practice of Zazen that is beneficial for all people, regardless of gender, nationality, religion and social class.
-In ZEN neither you add nor subtract, you just experience the wholeness.
+At Zen Center we are training in the practice of Zazen, which is beneficial for all people, regardless of gender, nationality, religion and social class.
+In Zen neither you add nor subtract, you just experience the wholeness.

 ARTICLES ON THE INTERNET